dashpay/docs/introduction/features.rst

    funds on the blockchain.
--  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of March 2017, our annual budget is $6.7 million).
+-  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem (as of May 2018, our annual budget exceeds $30 million).
 -  **Dash Evolution** will make using cryptocurrency as easy as using PayPal.